camipawlak/camipawlak.github.io/_pages/UCLA_ML205_proj (1).md

 ![Local Image](../images/train_validation_loss.jpg.png)

-*Figure 4: The validation loss over the model steps.*
+*Figure 4: The validation loss over the model steps.
+These values are for the model which has the highest F-score, this model was run over 150 epochs with 8,000 training samples.*

 ![Local Image](../images/model_results_image.jpg)